 Field trips are considered an integral part of the school's educational program and a valuable learning experience for students.
 Field trips are scheduled at various times during the school year.
 In advance of the trip, a permission form, required by the Archdiocesan Department of Catholic Schools, is sent home.
-A student will be permitted to attend the trip only if the permission form is signed by the parent/guardian and returned to the teacher by the specified date along with any fee.
+A student will be permitted to attend the trip only if the permission form is signed by the parent/guardian and returned to the teacher by the specified date.
+All fees can be paid through the family's FACTS account.

-If, for some extraordinary reason, a student is unable to participate, the student is expected to attend school on that day and fees must still be paid since the rates we are quoted reflect total participation.
-Work will be supplied by the teacher(s), and the student will be assigned a classroom in which to work under the supervision of a staff member.
+If, for some extraordinary reason, a student is unable to participate, the student is expected to attend school on that day, and fees must still be paid since the rates we are quoted reflect total participation.
+Work will be supplied by the teacher(s), and the student will be assigned a classroom in where he or she will work under the supervision of a staff member.
 If a student is unable to attend because of illness, we cannot promise a refund.
 The teacher must be notified if a child will not participate in the field trip experience.
 Students who are kept home from the trip will be marked absent.
 Parent(s)/Guardian(s) are encouraged to participate as chaperones on field trips as the need arises.
-Parent chaperones are accepting responsibility of supervising the students assigned to them by the classroom teacher.
-However, because of safety and liability factors, pre-school siblings and other school-age siblings are not allowed.
+Parent chaperones accept responsibility of supervising the students assigned to them by the classroom teacher.
+However, because of safety and liability factors, preschool siblings and other school-age siblings are not allowed to join the trips.
 We do not permit parents not selected as chaperones to join the group at the trip destination as this creates confusion.

-All chaperones are required to complete Virtus training.
+All chaperones are required to complete Virtus training, and they must be wearing their Virtus badge visibly on their person at all times.